Post-mortem on a deep learning contest: a Simpson's paradox and the complementary roles of scale metrics versus shape metrics: A Simpson's paradox: Architecture versus solver knobs

 Based on bounding theorems from statistical learning theory, one might expect that smaller values of \SPECTRALNORM would correspond to better models.
 Similarly, based on HT-SR theory, one would expect that smaller values of \ALPHA would correspond to better models.
-With respect to these references, the \SPECTRALNORM behaves the \emph{opposite of what theory would suggest, except when} considering the aggregated data when a Simpson's paradox is present; and the \ALPHA behaves \emph{precisely as what theory would predict, except when} considering the aggregated data when a Simpson's paradox is present.
-Overall, these trends are most pronounced in \TASKTWO (in Figures~\ref{fig:simpsonsPlots1-task2} and~\ref{fig:simpsonsPlots2-task2}), but similar but less pronounded results are seen in \TASKONE (in Figures~\ref{fig:simpsonsPlots1-task1} and~\ref{fig:simpsonsPlots2-task1}).
+With respect to these references, the \SPECTRALNORM behaves the \emph{opposite of what theory would suggest, except when} considering the aggregated data when a Simpson's paradox is present (i.e., in \TASKTWO).
+On the other hand, the \ALPHA behaves \emph{precisely as what theory would predict, except when} considering the aggregated data when a Simpson's paradox is present.